sinnie/learn_web_dev/front_end/react.md

 ---

 ## Terms
 * __Component__ - encapsulated code that handles presentation, state, and behavior.
+Components produce HTML.
 It knows how it should look and act given its current underlying information.
     * Developer creates React Elements.
-Usually larger parts of the user interface which contain both the structure and functionality.
+Usually larger parts of the user interface which contain both the structure and functionality and you can nest these components to create the presentation layer of the application.
     * responsible for translating raw data into rich HTML
         * the props and the state together constitute the raw data that the HTML output derives from.
 * __React Elements__ - JS objects that represent HTML elements. they do not exist in the browser.
 Instead, they represent browser elements such as an h1, div, or section.